data2intelligence/CytoSig/README.md

 Y: the expression matrix of your samples in pandas data frame.
 Each column name is a sample ID.
 Each row name is a human gene symbol.

 Output: four pandas data frames
---beta: regression coefficients
+beta: regression coefficients
---std: standard errors of coefficients
+std: standard errors of coefficients
---zscore: beta/std
+zscore: beta/std
---pvalue: statistical significance
+pvalue: statistical significance

 Then, use the following code snippet in your program: